There are a lot of terms and expenses to keep track of when you’re buying a home.

 Know that earnest money is highly regulated by states, said Kelczewski, and is typically required to be in noninterest or interest-bearing escrow accounts.
-Both due diligence and earnest money deposits cannot be mingled with other funds, such as your real estate agent’s commission, and the money is protected in an account dedicated to your transaction, he added.
+Both due diligence fees and earnest money deposits cannot be mingled with other funds, such as your real estate agent’s commission, and earnest money is protected in an account dedicated to your transaction, he added.†

 However, depending on negotiations, the seller may be the party to receive the earnest money upfront when the contract is executed.
 In that case, your lender may request evidence of your earnest money check withdrawing from your bank account when the seller deposits it.
 This is to document your earnest money transaction so you can receive credit toward your closing costs and pre-paids at closing.

 Yes.
 If you decide not to buy the house, you can get your earnest money deposit back as long as you cancel the contract within your due diligence window.
 If your due diligence period ends and you decide the night before closing that you don’t want to move forward, the seller may be entitled to your earnest money.